Virt-Lightning can quickly deploy a bunch of new VM. It also prepares the Ansible inventory file!

 Stop just one VM.

-List the VM, their IP and if they are reachable.
+List the VMs, their IP and if they are reachable.

 Export an inventory in the Ansible format.